How much wisdom do you have about wisdom teeth?

 What are Wisdom Teeth?
 When Should Wisdom Teeth be Removed?

 Wisdom teeth are also called the “third molars.”
-They are the ultimate late arrivals to the tooth party in your mouth: unlike most teeth, which surface during early childhood, wisdom teeth come in during your late teens or early twenties.
+They are the ultimate late arrivals to the tooth party in your mouth: unlike most teeth, which surface during early childhood, wisdom teeth come in around the ages of 17 – 23. .

 In contrast to other teeth, wisdom teeth typically come in when all available space is already taken.
-The mouth is a “first come, first serve” real estate market – space is always at a premium, particularly for the molars in the rear of the mouth.
+The mouth is a “first come, first serve” real estate market – space is always at a premium, particularly for the set of molars in the back of the mouth.

 That means that when wisdom teeth come in, they’re usually misaligned, causing alignment problems for nearby teeth.
 What’s more, wisdom teeth can also be “impacted.”
 This means that they are only partially through the soft tissue of the gums, creating a risk for infections and bacteria.
 Dentists often remove wisdom teeth due to these alignment and infection issues.